Why Use TaskGuru's Free QR Code Generator?

 Barcodes (1D)

-Traditional linear barcodes store data in varying widths of parallel lines — the global standard for retail and logistics.
+Traditional linear barcodes store data in varying widths of parallel lines — the global standard for retail and logistics, governed by GS1.

 - Best for: Product packaging (EAN-13), inventory (Code 128), shipping.